moedn/LOSH-tools/README.md

 ### OKH YAML file statistics gatherer

-Gathers statistics about the keys used in a bunch of OKh yaml files.
+Gathers statistics about the keys used in a bunch of OKH TOML files.
 It can be run like this:

 ```bash